celeritas-project/celeritas/CONTRIBUTING.rst

 The :ref:`code <code_guidelines>` and :ref:`style <style_guidelines>` guidelines
 must be followed for all new code and code changes.
-This includes the use of the correct formatting as well as the addition of new unit tests for new code or bug fixes.
+This includes the use of the correct formatting as well as the addition of documentation and unit tests for new code and bug fixes.

 All tests must pass on the CI runner before a PR can be merged.
 (Exceptions will be made if any failures are clearly unrelated to the changes and enough